group-2

 Ensure that the photo in your passport matches the one you submitted with your application.
 To avoid rejection, include a new photo that meets the specifications.
 If your visa is rejected, provide a new photo to prevent rejection again.

-The typical processing time for a Switzerland tourist visa is around 15 working days after your appointment at the Visa Application Centre.
+The typical processing time for a Switzerland visa is around 15 working days after your appointment at the Visa Application Centre.
+However, if there are mistakes on the application, the time for the visa to be processed may take longer.

 To ensure a smooth processing experience, it's advisable to submit your application at least 30 days before your planned departure.
 We strongly advise you to initiate the application process well in advance, but no more than 6 months before your intended entry into the Schengen states.
 This will help prevent any complications regarding your travel dates.